magland/todo/README.md

 - [ ] Neurosift: dandiset selector: https://github.com/flatironinstitute/neurosift/issues/104

-- [ ] Dendro: option to store outputs local to compute resource

 - [ ] Dendro: don't refresh the whole file view when a job status changes
 - [ ] Dendro: Private projects - do not show on neurosift